Medicare Advantage plans are a popular private insurance alternative to Medicare. However, there are some pros and cons to Medicare Advantage.

 Compared to original Medicare, there may be advantages if you choose a Medicare Advantage plan.

 Original Medicare only offers two types of coverage: hospital insurance and medical insurance.
 If you want additional coverage, you’ll need to purchase Medicare Part D for prescription drug coverage and Medigap for supplemental coverage.

 With a Medicare Advantage plan, all your coverage options are in one convenient plan.

 Personalized plan structures

-In addition, some Advantage plans have no costs for certain premiums or deductibles.
-Another advantage of choosing Medicare Advantage is that there’s a yearly maximum out-of-pocket amount.
+Many Advantage plans have no premiums and offer low or no deductibles.
+Another advantage of choosing Medicare Advantage is that most plans set limits on the maximum out-of-pocket costs you may pay.

 Coordinated medical care